Minimum-CD/cd-manifesto/README.md

 - [Continuous integration](#continuous-integration)
 - One path to production
-- Always meets our definition of deployable
+- Always meets your organisation's definition of deployable
 - Immutable artifact.
 No human changes after commit.
 - All feature work stops when the pipeline is red
 - Production-like test environment